-- The energizer for electric fences must be driven by a commercial storage battery not to exceed 12 volts DC or other approved 12 Volt DC or less power source. - ii.
-The electric charge produced by the fence upon contact shall not exceed energizer characteristics set forth in the IEC standard for electric fence energizers. - iii.
-Non-low voltage electrical components (e.g., controllers, transformers) of the electric fencing system shall be approved and listed by an Occupational Safety and Health Act Nationally Recognized Testing Laboratory. - to Residential Zones or Uses), electrified fencing shall be completely surrounded by a non-electrified fence or wall that is not less than six feet tall and has no barbed, concertina, or similar wire attached.
+- The energizer for electric fences must be driven by a commercial storage battery not to exceed 12 volts DC or other approved 12 Volt DC or less power source. - The electric charge produced by the fence upon contact shall not exceed energizer characteristics set forth in the IEC standard for electric fence energizers. - iii.
+Non-low voltage electrical components (e.g., controllers, transformers) of the electric fencing system shall be approved and listed by an Occupational Safety and Health Act Nationally Recognized Testing Laboratory. - c.
+Perimeter Fence or Wall.
+Except as required by Subsection D.3.h (Adjacent to Residential Zones or Uses), electrified fencing shall be completely surrounded by a non-electrified fence or wall that is not less than six feet tall and has no barbed, concertina, or similar wire attached.
 Vehicle access gates along public rights-of-way may be exempted from this requirement, subject to approval of a Land Development Permit in the CG, CA, CL, or CH District or another discretionary application for a project on the same site.
 Any barbed, concertina, or similar wire on existing fences shall be removed prior to the installation of the electric fence.
 Existing developed properties with legally-built existing chain-link fencing may retain said fencing when located closer than ten feet from the front and side property.
 Similarly, vinyl coating on said fencing is not required.